An Immigrant's Recipe for Success

 Love.
 War.
-And a Golden Recipe.
+And a golden recipe.

 The history of La Segunda Central Bakery started with a soldier’s personal vision in the late 19th Century.
 Out of war came Juan Moré's love for the taste of authentic Cuban bread.
 He was born in the Catalan region of Spain and fought in the Spanish-American War in Cuba.
-There, he discovered a traditional recipe for Cuban bread, the adventure of a new country and a new opportunity.
+There he discovered a traditional recipe for Cuban bread, the adventure of a new country, and a new opportunity.
 Recipe in hand, he set forth to create the bakery of his dreams in the thriving Cuban district of Ybor City, Florida.

-Around the start of World War I, Moré joined a co-op of fellow bakers and cigar makers to open three bakeries: La Primera, La Segunda and La Tercera in the Tampa area.
-When the other two bakeries folded, Juan purchased La Segunda Central Bakery, which stands today as one of Ybor’s coveted landmark buildings representing the Cuban-American era.
+Around the start of World War I, Moré joined a co-op of fellow bakers and cigar makers to open three bakeries: La Primera, La Segunda and La Tercera in Ybor City.
+When the other two bakeries folded, Juan purchased La Segunda Central Bakery from his partners, which stands today as one of Ybor’s coveted landmark buildings representing the Cuban-American era.

-Four generations for a family business rich in heart.
+Four generations for a family business rich in heart

 Juan More’ established La Segunda Central Bakery in 1915.